 As a creative, Phil was the Associate Choreographer to Susan Stroman for New York, New York on Broadway (Outer Critics Circle Award for Best Choreography; Tony Award, Drama Desk, and Chita Rivera nominations).
 Other choreography credits include the LGBTQ+ reimagining of The Wizard of Oz at Geva Theater Center, starring RuPaul's Drag Race finalist Rosé, Grease at The Rev (formerly Finger Lakes MTF), Catch Me If You Can at NYU; in the music videos for “Ready to Be Loved (Dance Version)”, “I’m a Star (Dance Version)”, “Train Ride” by Jack Scott, and “Not Forgiving You” by Josh Breckenridge.
 Favorite showcases/events: DanceBreak 2020, TSQ Project, and Jay Armstrong Johnson's I Put a Spell on You (BC/EFA).
 He’s also worked as an associate to creatives Al Blackstone & Richard J. Hinds.
 Phil was named a finalist for The 2017 Capezio Award for Choreographic Excellence and was awarded an Emerging Theater Artist Grant from The Theater Hall of Fame in May 2023.

-While pursuing his performance and production careers, Phil continues to teach at dance studios around the country, and is a guest instructor at Steps on Broadway and Broadway Dance Center in New York City.
+Phil continues to share his passion for dance while teaching for various dance studios and conventions across the country, and is a faculty member at Steps on Broadway & Broadway Dance Center in NYC.